anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 <a name="3.1"></a>
 ## 3.1 Introduction

 This CNTT Reference Architecture (RA-1) aims to provide an OpenStack distribution agnostic reference architecture that includes the Network FUnction Virtualisation Infrastrcuture (NFVI) and Virtual Infrastructure Manager (VIM).
 The different OpenStack distributions, without the not up-streamed vendor specific enhancements, are assumed to be CNTT conformant.
 This Reference Architecture allows operators to provide a common OpenStack-based architecture for any CNTT compliant VNF to be deployed and operated as expected.
-The purpose of this chapter is to outline all the components required to provide the cloud infrastructure (NFVI and the VIM) in a consistent and reliable way.
+The purpose of this chapter is to outline all the components required to provide the Cloud Infrastructure (NFVI and the VIM) in a consistent and reliable way.

-[OpenStack](http://docs.openstack.org) is already very well documented and, hence, this document will describe the specific OpenStack services and fetaures, cloud infrastructure features and how we expect them to be implemented.
+[OpenStack](http://docs.openstack.org) is already very well documented and, hence, this document will describe the specific OpenStack services and fetaures, Cloud Infrastructure features and how we expect them to be implemented.

 This reference architecture provides optionality in terms of pluggable components such as SDN, hardware acceleration and support tools.

-The cloud infrastructure layer includes the physical infrastructure which is then separated into virtual resources via a hypervisor.
+The Cloud Infrastructure layer includes the physical infrastructure which is then separated into virtual resources via a hypervisor.
 The VIM is expected to be OpenStack in line with the OpenStack Foundation core release.

 This chapter is organized as follows: